-Property managers help landlords manage their rental properties, from finding and screening tenants to handling maintenance concerns.
+Property managers help landlords manage their rental properties, from finding and screening residents to handling maintenance concerns.
 Owning a rental property is certainly financially rewarding, but it also requires more time and effort than some landlords might expect.
 Property managers help you save time, so you can focus on growing your business.

 But how much do property managers charge?
 The expense varies depending on your location, as well as factors including property type and the level of services offered.